CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description adequately identifies the Action Builder integration and includes an explicit 'Use when' clause, which is good.
-However, the capabilities listed are quite generic ('manage data, records, automate workflows') and don't convey the specific actions or features unique to Action Builder.
-The description would benefit from more concrete examples of what can be done.
+The description correctly identifies the tool (Action Builder) and provides an explicit 'Use when' clause, which is good for completeness.
+However, the capabilities listed are vague ('manage data, records, and automate workflows') and could describe many integration tools.
+The trigger terms are limited and the description would benefit from more specific actions and natural keywords users would use.

 Suggestions